Home / Career Advice / Job Hunting / I Just Got Laid Off. Now What?

 Sharpen your skills

-When you’re out of work, you suddenly have a lot more time on your hands.
-Filling all that time with job searching can be exhausting and counterproductive after a certain point.
+When you’re unemployed, you suddenly have a lot more time on your hands.
+After a certain point, filling all that time with job searching can be exhausting and counterproductive.
 Instead, break it up by pursuing activities to expand your resume.

 Take an online course from Coursera or Udemy, learn a new application, or even focus on a non-technical skill you want to improve, like creative writing or public speaking.
 This will strengthen your skillset and give your mind a break from the monotony of poring over job applications.
 Plus, it will give you something concrete to talk about in future interviews if you’re asked what you did during your break in employment.

 We have many further resources to help you in your job search.
-Check out our career guide library, where you’ll find guides on hundreds of positions; our sample resumes, which will be especially helpful if you’re thinking of changing fields; and our interview questions and answers, which will help you ace your conversation with a hiring manager.
+Check out our career guide library, where you’ll find guides on hundreds of positions; our job search blog articles, which will be especially helpful if you’re thinking of changing fields; and our interview questions and answers, which will help you ace your conversation with a hiring manager.